DIY Rolling Desk

 The structure for this desk is just like many other table structures that you can find on this web site.
 It uses a simple H pattern to support the bottom legs and then screws up into the top to support the desktop.
 The casters for this desk go directly into the pipes.
 There is a special rubber stopper that expands to keep the caster in place.

 What You'll Need for Your Rolling Desk

 The structure for the desk is made out of pipe and Kee Klamp pipe fittings.
 Kee Klamp is a kind of structural pipe fitting that you can find right on this web site.
-Here is a break down of the parts you'll need:

-- 1 x Desktop
+- 1 x desktop

 I had my desktop custom built to match the rest of my office, but you could just as easily pick one up from IKEA.

 Cost: The fittings, pipe and casters for this desk will cost you $230.
 Throw in a $30 desktop from IKEA and you've got an amazing rolling desk for $260.
 This won't just be any desk either, the pipe and fittings are built like a tank, and it can easily be broken down for storage and transportation.
 Top that off with the fact that it looks cool and you just got the deal of the century.
 Alright, enough of that, now on to how I built this rolling desk.

 Begin by using two of the 10-6 tees to connect the horizontal and depth support for the base.
 Once you've done this secure the other four 10-6 tees to the ends of the depth pipes.
 With this done, lay this big "H" support on the bottom of your desk to be sure that everything is the right size.
 If everything looks good, then insert the leg pipes and place the flanges on the end of the leg pipes.
 If you do this right, the flanges should be in the four corners of the desk.
 When you've done this, you can slide the support "H" into place about 1/4 from the bottom of the legs.